PD0DIB/Nextion_HAM-radio-screens/Model 10 - The New Series/Version 2.xx/README.md

 Version 2 is only suited for 3.5 inch and up (no 3.5 & 4.3 inch Basic!!) due to the amount of flash memory needed for this version.

-Some extra fetares versus v1.xx:
+Some extra features versus v1.xx:
  * One file for both Simplex and Duplex; it will be working on both without reconfiguration anything
  * Extended Last Heard (LH) for all modes
  * ......